FurryGuides

 Location: Denver, CO

 Denver's high altitude means lower humidity, which makes fursuiting noticeably more comfortable compared to sea-level conventions.
-Denfur has invested in expanding their headless lounge facilities and the convention center provides wide, accessible corridors.
+Denfur has invested in expanding their headless lounge facilities, and the Sheraton Denver Downtown keeps the whole convention inside one hotel, with wide, accessible corridors.
 The city's mild summer weather and walkable downtown also make outdoor suiting sessions viable.

 Furnal Equinox